Michellinian/CS-unit-2/README.md

 6. When SEND option is activated, it successfully translates english to morse, and delete the message on the display
 7. The light bulbs work
 8. The message in morse is able to be received by users successfully without misinterpretation
-9. When MORSE option is selected, it displays new options on the display (".", "-", " ", "RECEIVE")
+9. When MORSE option is selected, it displays new options on the display (".-", "-...", .... ," ", "DEL", "RESET")
 10. Button 1 changes the options
 11. Button 2 selects the option
 12. The message is diplayed and when "RECEIVE" is selected, it successfully tranlsates the message from morse to english

 ### Justification of the tool

-Throuhgout the whole process, we will be using the programming language: Arduino C. Since we need to test the program physically, an actual circuit was necessary, therefore Arduino C is the by far the most suitable programming language that we can use to test the program physically.
+Throughout the whole process, we will be using the programming language: Arduino C. Since we need to test the program physically, an actual circuit was necessary, therefore Arduino C is the by far the most suitable programming language that we can use to test the program physically.
 Hence the circuit was created by using the Arduino UNO.
 This best fits with the programming language that we use.
 Also to test it virtually on computer, we used a software called Tinkercad.
 This also using the language arduino c, and we use this tool and test the code, before we actually try it out with the physical Arudino UNO.
 Virtual testing requires less effort and time, so we use this to get the code working correctly, and then finally testing it out on the real one.

 Design
 ----